 - Audit only, rules are only evaluated but all events generated from that evaluation are written to the AppLocker log.

 - Check the Configured box under file types and click on Apply then OK.

 The three primary rule conditions are publisher, path, and file hash.

-This helps you to determine in which the AppLocker rule is based. what condition, controls are available and how it is applied.
+This helps you to determine on which the AppLocker rule is based. what condition, controls are available, and how it is applied.

 Publisher – Publisher conditions can only identify digitally signed applications.
-It is easier to maintain compare to file hash rule as doesn’t need to update frequently and a single rule can be implemented for the entire product suite.
+It is easier to maintain compared to the file hash rule as doesn’t need to update frequently and a single rule can be implemented for the entire product suite.

 Path – Path conditions are best for known paths such as program files and windows.
 It provides less security compared to other rules as if a rule that is configured to use a folder path holds subfolders that are writable by the local users.

 File hash – File hash rules use a cryptographic hash system of the identified file for files that are not digitally signed.
-It is more secure compare to path rules.
+It is more secure compared to path rules.

 Create AppLocker Rules